You can see the new antlers on this young brocket.Licensed from iStockPhoto

 - any of a genus (Mazama) of small South and Central American deer with short, unbranched antlers

-Origin: ME broket < Anglo-Norm broquet, yearling (of roe deer) < OFr broc, a spit, tine of a stag's horn: see broach
+Origin: Middle English broket ; from Anglo-Norman broquet, yearling (of roe deer) ; from Old French broc, a spit, tine of a stag's horn: see broach

-Origin: , dialectal variant of broche, spit; see broach1.
+Origin: Middle English broket, from Old French brocard, from broque, animal's horn, dialectal variant of broche, spit; see broach1.